John Isner: 2010: First title, longest match in history

 Despite being ranked no. 19 in the world entering Wimbledon, Isner was seeded 24th by the tournament committee due to his lack of experience on grass, but was moved up to 23rd following the withdrawal of Radek Štěpánek.
 In the first round, Isner played Nicolas Mahut in the longest match in tennis history, prevailing 6–4, 3–6, 6–7, 7–6, 70–68.
-However, fatigued and having little time to recover his energy, Isner was beaten by Thiemo de Bakker in the second round, 0–6, 3–6, 2–6, having served no aces.
+However, fatigued and having little time to recover his energy, Isner was beaten by Thiemo de Bakker in the second round, 0–6, 3–6, 2–6.
+This was the only match in Isner's career where he served no aces.
 He also pulled out of the doubles, where he and Querrey had been 12th seeds.
 Despite having been eliminated in the second round, Isner's total of 113 aces were more than any other player throughout the championship.
 His Wimbledon performance brought his ranking to a career-high no. 18 in the world.

 Isner's next tournament was the 2010 Atlanta Tennis Championships, where he played doubles with James Blake and reached the semifinals.
 In singles, Isner was second seed and made it to his fourth final of the year, before losing to Mardy Fish, which dropped his career record in finals to 1–4 (0–4 against Americans).

-Isner next competed at the 2010 Legg Mason Tennis Classic, the ATP World Tour 500 series event in Washington, D.C. and site of his breakthrough performance in 2007.
+Isner next competed at the 2010 Legg Mason Tennis Classic, the ATP World Tour 500 series event in Washington, D.C., and site of his breakthrough performance in 2007.
 Isner was to also compete in the doubles with Sam Querrey, but withdrew due to shoulder concerns.
 Seeded fifth in singles, Isner made it to the round of 16, before losing to Xavier Malisse.

 Isner next played at the 2010 Cincinnati Masters, where he was unseeded.
 After defeating Łukasz Kubot in the first round, he faced 2002 Wimbledon finalist and 2005 Tennis Masters Cup champion David Nalbandian, but was forced to retire up a break at 5–4 in the first set after injuring his right ankle.
 Although Isner was found to have suffered ligament damage to the ankle, he chose not to withdraw from the US Open singles tournament.

 At the 2010 US Open, Isner was 18th seed and defeated Frederico Gil in the first round.
 After the match he revealed that although the initial diagnosis was a right ankle ligament tear, a second opinion revealed that the damage was a strain and not a tear, and he declared his ankle 90% healed.
 He then advanced to the third round, before losing to 12th seed and 2006 US Open semifinalist Mikhail Youzhny.
 The loss dropped Isner out of the top 20 and from the no. 2 to the no. 4 ranked American player.
 Due to his ankle injury, he chose not to compete in doubles.